Jerry2001/better_fox/README.md

 - The fox won't teleport if he is being kept in a leash

 ## **/function**:
-The data pack offer a few in-game functions for players:
+The data pack offers a few in-game functions for players:
 * **Change the teleport condition:**
     - `teleportwithouttag`: teleports only foxs with "on duty" name tag
     - `teleportwithtag`: teleports foxs without the need of "on duty" name tag